jtr13/website-template/README.md

 ### Render the web site (RStudio)

 - [ ] 1.
-Install **quarto** following the instructions here: https://quarto.org/docs/get-started/.
-If you already have it, update to the most recent version.
+Click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)

 - [ ] 2.
-Render the web site locally by clicking the "Build" tap on the right and then "Render Website"
+Render the web site locally by clicking the "Build" tap on the right and then "Render Website".

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your site locally (or just open `docs/index.html` in a browser).